The platinum rule

 The steady personality

 If persons of this type are heavily focused on other tasks, then you might want to wait to ask them to do anything more.
-Take enough time to clarify any issues they bring up and be clear on what you expect from them.
+Take enough time to clarify any issues they bring up, and be clear on what you expect from them.
+Warn them about any upcoming changes.

-Can you see how one person might respond well to a thank-you card, but another might toss it before reading?
+Can you see how one person might respond well to a thank-you card, but another might toss it before even reading it?
 How one person will enjoy individual public recognition, and another just wants to know that his or her team enjoyed themselves?
-Some people will want to know how your top leadership is involved and some will want to know how things will change around them.
+Some people will want to know how your top leadership is involved, and some will be more interested in knowing how things will change around them.